 Sony Interactive Entertainment recently announced the closure of two of its studios – Firewalk Studios and Neon Koi.

-Hermen Hulst, the CEO of Sony’s Worldwide Studios, shared the news in an internal email to employees.
+Hermen Hulst, the CEO of Sony’s Worldwide Studios, broke the news in an internal email to employees.
 Regarding Firewalk Studios, Hulst stated that “after much thought, we have determined the best path forward is to permanently sunset the game [Concord] and close the studio.”

 Concord, a PvP first-person shooter developed by Firewalk Studios, had a troubled launch in late August 2024, with the game being pulled offline just two weeks after release due to poor player engagement.
 Hulst acknowledged that the competitive shooter genre is “continuously evolving” and that Sony “did not hit our targets with this title.”